jedisct1/iptrap/README.md

 directly open the network interface, it also requires a non-root uid to drop its privileges as soon as possible.

-IPTrap listens to all TCP ports, with the exception of ports 22.
+IPTrap listens to all TCP ports, with the exception of port 22.

 The sinkhole logs are available as JSON data on a ZeroMQ PUB socket on port 9922.